Jaishankar flags 'sharpening of tensions' on territorial issues across Asia amidst China's rise | Law-Order

 Jaishankar flags 'sharpening of tensions' on territorial issues across Asia amidst China's rise

-The consequences of China's rise and its growing capabilities are ''particularly profound'', External Affairs Minister S Jaishankar said on Saturday as he flagged the ''sharpening of tensions'' on territorial issues across the breadth of Asia with Beijing's actions raising a question mark on the ''agreements of yesteryears''.
+The consequences of China's rise and its growing capabilities are ''particularly profound'', External Affairs Minister S Jaishankar has said as he flagged the ''sharpening of tensions'' on territorial issues across Asia with Beijing's actions raising a question mark on the agreements of yesteryears.

-Speaking at the fifth Indian Ocean Conference - IOC 2021 – in Abu Dhabi, Jaishankar also said that in a globalised world it is vital that freedom of navigation and overflight and unimpeded commerce are respected and facilitated.
+Speaking at the fifth Indian Ocean Conference - IOC 2021 – in Abu Dhabi on Saturday, Jaishankar also said that in a globalized world, it is vital that the freedom of navigation and overflight and unimpeded commerce are respected and facilitated.

-Noting that a number of developments have taken place that have direct bearing on the well-being of the Indian Ocean region, the minister said that two developments - the changing American strategic posture and the rise of China - have influenced the evolution of the Indian Ocean in recent years.
+Noting that several developments have taken place that has a direct bearing on the well-being of the Indian Ocean region, the minister said that two developments - the changing American strategic posture and the rise of China - have influenced the evolution of the Indian Ocean in recent years.

-''Since 2008, we've witnessed a greater caution in US power projection and an effort to correct its overextension.
-It may have taken different forms and been articulated in very different ways but there's larger consistency over three administrations that they themselves may not readily recognise.
-It is expressed in footprint and posture, terms of engagement, extent of involvement and nature of initiatives,” he said.
+''Since 2008, we have witnessed a greater caution in US power projection and an effort to correct its over-extension.
+It may have taken different forms and been articulated in very different ways.
+But there is a larger consistency over three Administrations that they may not readily recognize,'' he said.

 The standoff between the Indian and Chinese militaries erupted on May 5 last year following a violent clash in the Pangong lake areas and both sides gradually enhanced their deployment by rushing in tens of thousands of soldiers as well as heavy weaponry.

-''Within the space of a year, it has developed a robust agenda covering maritime security, cyber security, climate action, vaccine collaboration, critical and emerging technologies, higher education, resilient supply chains, disinformation, multilateral organisations, semi-conductors, counter-terrorism, humanitarian assistance and disaster relief as well as infrastructure development.
-The old adage that where there is a will there is a way clearly has much to it,” he said.
+''Within the space of a year, it has developed a robust agenda covering maritime security, cyber security, climate action, vaccine collaboration, critical and emerging technologies, higher education, resilient supply chains, disinformation, multilateral organizations, semi-conductors, counter-terrorism, humanitarian assistance, and disaster relief as well as infrastructure development.
+The adage that where there is a will there is a way has much to it," he said.

-''Another promising endeavour is the Indo-Pacific Oceans Initiative that is being undertaken in the framework of the East Asia Summit at the initiative of India.
-It is a good illustration of the practical challenges that we, the nations of the Indian Ocean, face in terms of nurturing, securing and utilizing the maritime domain,” he said.
+''Another promising endeavor is the Indo-Pacific Oceans Initiative that is being undertaken in the framework of the East Asia Summit at the initiative of India.
+It is a good illustration of the practical challenges that we, the nations of the Indian Ocean, face in terms of nurturing, securing, and utilizing the maritime domain," he said.

 In August, the Presidential Statement on maritime security, adopted unanimously under India's Presidency after the UN Security Council open debate reaffirmed in categorical terms that the 1982 UNCLOS sets out the legal framework for maritime activities, sending a strong message to China.